AVP for Public Safety/Chief of Police Search

 “I am very pleased that Chief Clark and his family decided to make UND and the Grand Forks region their new home,” said VP Shivers.
 “When one looks at Chief Clark’s CV his commitment to national military service and now higher education shines through.
 Whenever a critical need arose in his career, he stepped up to take on the challenge as he did with the Wichita State University’s facilities administration during the worst of the COVID-19 pandemic.
 He’s the type of servant-leader we look for at UND.

 “Earlier today I met with and offered my deep appreciation to the members of the search committee, chaired by Human Resources Associate Vice President Peggy Varberg, who vetted the candidates and provided our campus community with four fine finalists.
 Each candidate had a full day and half of scheduled events including lunch and suppers and that meant that our search committee members spent significant time getting to know them.
-A special thanks to Chief Nelson of the Grand Forks Police Department who thoroughly committed to this search with his time, effort, and professional judgement.
+A special thanks to Chief Nelson of the Grand Forks Police Department who thoroughly committed to this search with his time, effort, and professional judgment.
 All candidates were impressed by the efforts of the search committee as well as with Jen Rogers who coordinated all the logistics.
 It helped UND present the opportunity with a high degree of professionalism and competence and I believe that is an important factor when people are determining their enthusiasm for the position.
 Let me also acknowledge the efforts of the other candidates and note how much we appreciated their time and effort related to the search process.
 The level of campus involvement in the search was impressive, and the questions asked in the various public forums were incisive and challenging.

 “It is important to note that the AVP for public safety includes being the chief of police, but is also in charge of risk management, emergency management, and environmental health and safety.
 Fortunately, Chief Clark brings a keen understanding of public safety in all its aspects to the University of North Dakota.
 I know that he will begin to reach out to our campus community in all of its varied facets as well to agencies we collaborate with in Grand Forks, the Red River Valley, the State Police, and federal law enforcement.
 I am confident that Chief Clark will uphold the tradition of professionalism, leadership, and service exemplified by the Department of Public Safety.”